Eloston/YAMCL/README.md

 Yet Another MineCraft Launcher

-YAMCL is a cross-platform Minecraft Launcher written in Python 3
+YAMCL is a cross-platform Minecraft launcher written in Python 3

+It strives for optimal simplicity and flexibility

 YAMCL is currently under heavy development